Degrees of glory: Inhabitants

-The celestial kingdom will be the residence of those who have been righteous, accepted the teachings of Jesus Christ, and received and lived up to all of the required ordinances and covenants.
+In Latter Day Saint theology, the celestial kingdom is the residence of those who have been righteous, accepted the teachings of Jesus Christ, and received and lived up to all of the required ordinances and covenants.
 Individuals may accept and receive these ordinances and covenants during their mortal lives.
-For those who did not have the opportunity while living, they will have the opportunity in the post-mortal spirit world, where they can accept ordinances performed on their behalf by LDS Church members in temples.
-All children who die before the age of eight automatically inherit the celestial kingdom without the reception of ordinances.
-The celestial kingdom is the permanent residence of God the Father and Jesus Christ.
+According to doctrine, those who did not have the opportunity while living will have the opportunity in the post-mortal spirit world, where they can accept ordinances performed on their behalf by LDS Church members in temples.
+All children who die before they become morally competent, which according to LDS belief typically happens around the age of 8, automatically inherit the celestial kingdom without the reception of ordinances.
+The celestial kingdom is the permanent residence of God the Father, Jesus Christ, and the Holy Ghost.

 Joseph Smith taught that "a white stone is given to each of those who come into the celestial kingdom, whereon is a new name written, which no man knoweth save he that receiveth it."
 This white stone will become a Urim and Thummim (or seer stone) to the recipient.

 Relation with celestial marriage

 Smith taught that only those individuals who are sealed in celestial marriage to a spouse will be permitted to enter into the highest degree of celestial glory.
-These individuals will eventually become "exalted".
-It is believed that this cannot be comprehended in the world; rather, it is said that the learning and understanding of salvation and exaltation will occur even beyond the grave.
+These individuals will eventually become "exalted."
+It is believed that this cannot be fully comprehended in the world; rather, it is said that the learning and understanding of salvation and exaltation will occur even beyond the grave.
 Like other ordinances, the sealing to a spouse may occur during mortal life or may be accepted by the parties in the afterlife and performed by proxy in a temple.

 Location

 Smith also taught that the earth will also receive a celestial glory.
-Smith taught the earth, like the planet where God resides, will be "made like unto crystal and will be a Urim and Thummim to the inhabitants who dwell thereon".
+Smith said that the earth, like the planet where God resides, will be "made like unto crystal and will be a Urim and Thummim to the inhabitants who dwell thereon."